Nick Hancock: Career

-In 2007 he presented a new game show called Win My Wage for Channel 4.
-The show aired in Deal or No Deals usual slot during the latter's summer break.

-In 2007 it was announced that Hancock would host a new show on ITV1 in 2008 called Duel.
-The show was not recommissioned after its initial run.

-In 2009 he became the host of a daytime cookery competition series, Taste the Nation, on ITV1.

-In 2010 he stood in for Danny Baker and Colin Murray on the radio.

-He appeared in a celebrity special edition of the ITV1 gameshow The Chase in 2011.
+In 2011, he appeared in a celebrity special edition of the ITV1 gameshow The Chase.
 In 2011 he was asked by BBC America to join the panel of the NPR quiz show Wait Wait...
 Don't Tell Me! for a year-end special, "A Royal Pain in the News".
 Hancock won the game.

-In 2012 he became the host of a new BBC Two show, Breakaway, which began on 12 March.

 In June 2015 Hancock guest-hosted the breakfast show for Stoke-on-Trent radio station Signal 1.

 In October 2021 he competed on Scott Mills and Chris Stark's "Upside Down Quiz" on their Weekend Show for BBC Radio 5.
 Hancock's podcast, "The Famous Sloping Pitch" is hosted on Apple.

-In December 2022, Hancock's barn conversion home and contents, featured in S2/Ep4 of Celebrity Yorkshire Auction House, he submitted 15 quirky items to auction, including a club fender that made £400 and a retro lava lamp, which went for £30.
-In total,14 items sold, raising £1,123, the unsold item, a cherished oil painting, returned home with him.
+In December 2022, Hancock's barn conversion home and contents, featured in Celebrity Yorkshire Auction House, he submitted 15 quirky items to auction, including a club fender that made £400 and a retro lava lamp, which went for £30.
+In total, 14 items sold, raising £1,123, the unsold item, a cherished oil painting, returned home with him.

+In April 2023 he appeared as a fictionalised version of himself in an episode of series 4 of Meet the Richardsons, having been tracked down by Jon Richardson to discuss life after showbusiness.

 Personal life

 Hancock met his wife, Iranian-born Shari Eftekhari, during a George Best and Rodney Marsh football roadshow in Staines, Surrey.
 Hancock proposed to Shari in a pub: "We were playing pool in the Nellie Dean.
 I said to Shari: 'Have I got something stuck between my teeth?'
 As she looked I stuck out my tongue – there was an engagement ring on it.
 She said: 'That's lovely, yes, I will – but can we change the ring?"
 The couple married in Staffordshire in 1997, two years after they first met, and have two children.

-Hancock is a lifelong supporter of Stoke City.
-In September 2001, he paid £20,000 at Sotheby's Football Memorabilia auction in London for the FA Cup winner's medal awarded to Sir Stanley Matthews in 1953.
+Hancock is a supporter of Stoke City.
+In September 2001, he paid £20,000 at Sotheby's Football Memorabilia auction in London for the FA Cup winner's medal awarded to Stanley Matthews in 1953.
 Hancock sold the medal in November 2014 for £220,000.
 In 2007, he made an appearance on an edition of Antiques Roadshow recorded in Stoke-on-Trent, talking about some of the items in his collection of football memorabilia.
-He is also an avid cricket fan.
+He is also a cricket fan.
 He was interviewed by 6 Towns Radio about the 40th anniversary of Stoke's 1972 League Cup win.

 He lives with his wife and their two children in Shrewsbury.